hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 It almost seems as if NF-ResNets are an example of how BN can be imitated using different components, rather than how to get rid of it.
 This also means that it is hard to distil meaningful insights as to why/how BN works so well.
 One thing that this approach does make clear is that the backward dynamics due to BN should be part of the explanation.

+In terms of the questions we set out to answer at the start, we could summarize as follows:

+ 1. Why get rid of BN in the first place[?](#alternatives)
+    <br/>The dependency on batch statistics does raise some concerns.
+ 2. How (easy is it) to get rid of BN in ResNets[?](#moment-control)
+    <br/>Although it is one of the reasons why ResNets made skip connections so popular,
+    there are plenty of alternative tricks that can achieve similar effects.
+ 3. Is BN going to become obsolete in the near future[?](#limitations)
+    <br/>It does not look like BN will disappear soon, because the techniques to get rid of BN are probably too specific to the ResNet architecture.
+ 4. Does this allow us to gain insights into why BN works so well[?](#insights)
+    <br/>NF-ResNets practically copy the forward dynamcis of ResNets with BN, which seems to suggest that the backward dynamics of BN play an important role.
+ 5. Wait a second...
+Are they getting rid of normalization or just BN[?](#conclusion)
+    <br/>Despite their name, NF-ResNets merely replace BN by another normalization technique.

+PS: The question marks link to the relevant sections in case you would like some more detail after all.

 **TL;DR:** NF-ResNets, rescaled ResNets with Centered Weight Normalization, can be used to imitate the forward pass of ResNets with BN, but they do not help much to explain what makes BN so successful.